nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 ```

 * The fields defined in the above Form object are `StringField`, `PasswordField`, `IntegerField`, `BooleanField`, `DateTimeField`, `SelectField`
+* validators can be defined in the field initiali

 ## Basic Form example with front-end validation
 * The below `server.py` is a simple flask server